marked01one/rio-airbnb-predictive-model/README.md

 This repository contains Jupyter Python notebooks belonging to Cal Poly Pomona's _Research through Inclusive Opportunities_ **(RIO)** research program.
 For more information about the program and its associated projects: [Research through Inclusive Opportunities](https://www.cpp.edu/our-cpp/students/rio/index.shtml)

-The repository is specifically created to support the Airbnb predictive modeling project from the Computer Information Systems department.
+The repository is specifically created to support the Airbnb predictive modeling project from Dr. Sonya Zhang and the Computer Information Systems department.
 For more information on this particular project: [2022-23 Research Projects](https://www.cpp.edu/our-cpp/students/rio/projects.shtml)

 <h2 align="center">Getting Started</h2>